pranavjadhav001/diffusers_hairstyle_transfer/README.md

 ![alt text](https://github.com/pranavjadhav001/diffusers_hairstyle_transfer/blob/main/images/transition.png?raw=true)

 ### Areas to improve
 Even though it works well for the above hair and source image.
-I've found instances of this approach working.<br/>
+I've found instances of this approach not working well.<br/>
 Reasons i suspect are:
 - Alignment between hair and source image needs to be spot on.
 - skin tone, if there is clear visible distinction the method fails, showing clear boundary between hair and face.

+## Requirements
+- Face Alignment
+- Dlib
+- Opencv
+- Diffusers
+- Matplotlib
+- Pillow
+- Pytorch
+- Numpy